MicrosoftDocs/ai-builder/ai-builder-docs/prebuilt-category-classification.md

 # Prebuilt category classification model (preview)

 The category classification prebuilt model is a ready to use AI model that is configured to classify your text into categories that are useful for a specific business scenario.
 The first prebuilt category classification AI model is built around customer feedback uses.
-Check back for additional category classification prebuilt models, or check release plans to see what may be coming.
+Check back for additional category classification prebuilt models, or check release plans to see what might be coming.

 ## Explore category classification